 Unless explicitly indicated in this subclause, the rules defined in 10.46 (Target wake time (TWT)) and

-in 26.8 (TWT operation) shall be ignored when establishing and operating with a peer-to-peer TWT agreement.
+in 26.8 (TWT operation) shall be ignored when establishing and operating with a peer-to-peer TWT agreement. (#6127)

+An AP that successfully sets up a peer-to-peer TWT agreement shall consider the non-AP STA follows the rules for peer-to-peer TWT agreement even if a peer-to-peer TWT SP overlaps with one or more SPs of Individual or Broadcast TWT agreements.
+Once the duration of a peer-to-peer TWT SP is over, the operation of the overlapping TWT SPs, if any, resumes.

 NOTE 1—The TWT element is used for a peer-to-peer TWT agreement only to determine the timing parameters of the